Deployment

 # View logs

-docker compose logs -f spooled-api Docker Compose Configuration
+docker compose logs -f spooled-api Docker Run (Single Container)

 The docker-compose.yml file configures the following services: